Bailo of Constantinople: The bailate – the Venetian embassy

 Sometime between the fall of Constantinople in 1453 and the outbreak of the Second Ottoman–Venetian War in 1499, the baili relocated to the center of Galata.
 After another war the bailo relocated to one of Galata’s suburbs, to an embassy called Vigne di Pera.
 This house was used as a summer home and as a refuge from the plague.
 After the War of Cyprus, the embassy in Galata relocated to Vigne di Pera permanently.
-Most baili preferred this location over the one in Galata because it had less restrictions in after-hours travel, and its location proved ideal in smuggling slaves.
+Most baili preferred this location over the one in Galata because it had fewer restrictions in after-hours travel, and its location proved ideal in smuggling slaves.

 Vigne di Pera was a large complex surrounded by wall, with smaller complexes located inside.
 It had a large enough area to play ball in, a small chapel and housing quarters for the bailo’s postal carriers (to prevent the bailo from getting sick).
 There were two parts to the embassy, a public and private area.
 The private area housed the bailo, his company, his Janissary corps, and the secretarial staff.
 The public area was used as a receiving area for dignitaries and other important people, as well as a banquet hall for special occasions and parties.